Generic selectors

-Are you eager to explore Japan’s most iconic landmarks, but unsure where to start?
+Are you eager to explore the most famous Japanese landmarks, but unsure where to start?
 You’re not alone—many travelers struggle with selecting the top spots in a country filled with both history and innovation.

 As the traveler in control of your own experience, you want to make the most of your time in Japan, but deciding which places are worth your visit can feel overwhelming.